contentful/contentful.js/ADVANCED.md

 This makes parsing the response easier, and you don't need to manually extract every linked entry from the response object.

 The link resolution is applied to one level deep by default.
 If you need it to be applied deeper, you may specify the `include` parameter when fetching your entries as follows `client.getEntries( {include: <value> })`.
-The `include` parameter can be set to a number up to 10.
+The `include` parameter can be set to a number up to 10, which would represent a ten layers deep link resolution.

 **We resolve links by default**.
 If this behaviour is not what you want, you can use the chain modifier `withoutLinkResolution` on the Contentful client to keep the link objects instead of the inlined entries in your response object.
 See [Chained Clients](README.md#chained-clients)